calabiyau19/calabiyau19.github.io/_posts/2025-04-23-Fix-Epson-4850-Disconnect-Issue.md

 ---
 layout: post
 title: "Attempt 2 to fix Epson ET4850 printer on home network"
-draft: false
+draft: false88
 date:  2025-04-23
 description: Continued problems with losing the Epson ET-4850 printer connection over the network led me to a series of troubleshooting steps to resolve it today.
 ---
+**06-20-25 UPDATE**: Since 5-18, the printer has been working fine and not lost connection one time.
+The ping test was stopped, the 192.168.1.92 IP address was checked to make sure it was a fixed or static IP on the network.
+But, the real fix was changing the printer's network to 2Wire instead of Deco.
+The working theory is with three Deco access points and 2.5 and 5 options on each, the printer was roaming between dco connections and losing access from time to time that only a hard reboot seemed to fix.
+Printers don't roam well like cellphones, tablets and laptops as well.
+I also isolated the deco access to the nearest one and disabled band steering but forgot how I did it.
+Probably in Deco configuration.

+In the menu, in settings, reset default network settings, then immediately reboot the printer, hit the Wi-Fi icon, and the Wi-Fi setup wizard started and I reconnected it to my 2wire network, not my Deco mesh network, and the printer was back online again.
+Also stopped the pinging script because it was doing nothing and potentially a cause for loss of network connectivity.

+The final step was deleting the printer Chad set up in CUPS and now I am back to only having one working printer.
+Also got into the Epson web interface at http://192.168.1.92 and made sure obtain IP was set to manual and matched what was in the router.
+Static.
+Then as I needed a better tool to monitor up/down status - I installed LibreNMS which then led to every device now running on LibreNMS.
+So, constant monitoring via SMTP which seems to be working.

-**05-18-25 UPDATE:  I should not have said anything.
-The next day it was a major problem again not solved with a simple re-boot of the printer.**
+**05-18-25 UPDATE**:  I should not have said anything.
+The next day it was a major problem again not solved with a simple re-boot of the printer.

-05-15-25 UPDATE:  7 weeks in and the printer has never disconnected and is working without error
+**05-15-25 UPDATE**:  7 weeks in and the printer has never disconnected and is working without error

-The **5-18-25 updated** fix was to reset network settings in Settings, immediately reboot the printer and do the wifi wizard again.
+The **5-18-25 UPDATE**: fix was to reset network settings in Settings, immediately reboot the printer and do the wifi wizard again.
 Using the long cat 5 cable did allow me to print but did not solve the wifi issue this time.
 In the process I deleted the CUPS installed printer Chad had me set up and everything prints to the printer fine now.
 Have no idea why it keeps happening other than it is a printer issue as it is all over online help forums with these Epson printers.